 “Don’t wait until everything is just right,” says Mark Victor Hansen, author of the Chicken Soup series, including Chicken Soup for the Recovering Soul: Your Personal, Portable Support Group with Stories of Healing, Hope, Love and Resilience.
 “It will never be perfect.
 There will always be challenges, obstacles and less than perfect conditions.
 So what.
 Get started now.
 With each step you take, you will grow stronger and stronger, more and more skilled, more and more self-confident and more and more successful.”

 If you can’t let go, read my article about letting go of someone you love.
-It’s one of my most popular articles on Quips and Tips for Achieving Your Goals.

 If you’d like to share your story of living with a man who abuses, I welcome your comments below.
 Writing about your life can give you clarity and insight.